30 U.S. State Facts Everyone Gets Wrong

 All of Alaska is divided into boroughs, not counties

 Alaska and Louisiana are the only two states that don’t divide themselves into counties, they separate their territory into boroughs and parishes, respectively.
 But at least 323,400 square miles of Alaskan land falls under the Unorganized Borough category.
 In other words, it belongs to no county, parish, or borough.
 This bigger-than-Texas nonentity has no central government which means they don’t have to pay for local or property taxes.
 Despite this big perk, there are a few pitfalls to living in the rural Alaskan lands of the Unorganized Borough such as poverty, crime, and addiction.
-Periodically, there have been movements to turn the nonentity into actual boroughs, but residents many not be ready for that step just yet.
-Check out these 51 false facts you’ve always believed to be true.
+Periodically, there have been movements to turn the nonentity into actual boroughs, but residents may not be ready for that step just yet.
+Check out these 51 false facts you've always believed to be true.

 No one in Arizona observes Daylight Saving Time

 Arizona has not observed Daylight Saving Time since 1967, but there is one portion of Arizona that continues to observe it—Navajo Nation.
 The Native American territory, which also traverses the state lines of Utah and New Mexico, elected to adopt Daylight Saving Time because they didn’t want to put the communities on two different clocks.
 The smaller Hopi reservation of the Navajo Nation is the only segment of the territory that chose not to observe Daylight Saving Time because it lies within Arizona.
+Here's the reason we observe Daylight Saving Time in the first place.

 The largest earthquake in American history occurred in California

-Even though California is extremely susceptible to earthquakes because it lies on top of the San Andreas Fault system, Alaska wins the record for largest recorded earthquake in the U.S., according to the National Centers for Environmental Information.
+Even though California is extremely susceptible to earthquakes because it lies on top of the San Andreas Fault system, Alaska wins the record for largest recorded earthquake in the United States, according to the National Centers for Environmental Information.
 On March 28, 1964, a 9.2 magnitude earthquake and subsequent tsunamis struck Alaska’s Prince William Sound and caused about $2.3 billion of damage in today’s money.
 Check out these 50 facts about the 50 states.

 Colorado was the first state to legalize recreational marijuana